Rebranding in the Demand Gen Era: Cognism’s Tips and Tricks

-Alice identified 5 main items to prioritise and prepare for:
+Alice identified five main items to prioritise and prepare for:

 Striking a balance is important.

-“It’s always better to have more than 1 owner.
+“It’s always better to have more than one owner.
 But you also want to make sure you’re not distracting the wider team from day-to-day activities that are helping to hit the current goals.”

-For Cognism’s rebrand, there were 2 clear project owners: Alice and Verche, who heads up product marketing.
+For Cognism’s rebrand, there were two clear project owners: Alice and Verche, who heads up product marketing.